Prathima2025/Supplementary-files/README.md

-TITLE
+TITLE :
 Brain-Tumor-Detector
 A deep learning-based system for brain tumor detection and classification using CNN with TensorFlow and Keras.

-INTRODUCTION
+INTRODUCTION :
 Brain tumors represent one of the most life-threatening health conditions requiring early and accurate diagnosis.
 Traditional manual analysis of MRI scans is time-consuming and prone to error.
 Leveraging deep learning, particularly Convolutional Neural Networks (CNNs), allows for efficient and accurate detection of brain tumors from MRI scans.
 This project builds a CNN-based detection model using a publicly available brain MRI dataset from Kaggle, applying data augmentation and preprocessing to improve performance.
 The model achieves a test accuracy of 98.98%, highlighting its potential for real-world medical applications.

-DESCRIPTIONS
+DESCRIPTIONS:
 This project implements a Convolutional Neural Network (CNN) from scratch to detect brain tumors from MRI images.
 The model is designed to perform binary classification (tumor vs. non-tumor) and achieves high accuracy with data augmentation and custom architecture, addressing overfitting and limited computational resources.

-DATASET INFORMATION
+DATASET INFORMATION:
 Source: Kaggle - Brain Tumor Classification
 Classes:
 yes: 155 MRI images with brain tumors